connectedbits/process_pilot/README.md

 ## Usage

-Processable executes BPMN documents like [this one](/test/fixtures/files/hello_world.bpmn).
+Once defined, Processable can execute business processes like [this one](/test/fixtures/files/hello_world.bpmn).

 ![Example](test/fixtures/files/hello_world.png)

-Before executing a [Process](lib/bpmn/process.rb) the [Runtime](lib/processable/runtime.rb) must be initialized with sources and other configuration information.
+Before execution a Context must be initialized with sources, services and other configuration.

 ```ruby
 services = {